Southeastern Tennessee

 (Fort Loudoun State Historical Park)

-(1794 - 1807/1811), near Fort Loudoun
+(1794 - 1807/1811), near Fort Loudoun, Monroe County

-Initially a state militia blockhouse located near Fort Loudoun (1), across from the mouth of Ninemile Creek at the Little Tennessee River.
+Initially a state militia blockhouse located near Fort Loudoun (1), across from the mouth of Ninemile Creek at the Little Tennessee River (site 40MR50).
 Rebuilt and enlarged with stone foundations and garrisoned by Federal troops in 1796 as part of the "Factory system" of Indian trading posts.
 The "Tellico Treaty" was signed here in 1798.
 The Cherokee Indian Agency, first located here in November 1795, became a subagency after 1801 when the Indian agent relocated his office to Fort Southwest Point.
 The garrison at Tellico was transferred to Hiwassee in 1807, but small detachments remained here until 1811.
 Stabilized foundation ruins still exist, maintained and preserved by Fort Loudoun State Park.
 Artifacts are on display at the Frank H. McClung Museum at the University of Tennessee in Knoxville.

 Toqua Archaeological Site